 Access to the prison guard profession is subject to a competitive examination and training.
 This comes under the authority of the Ministry of Justice Prison guard statute.
 The training includes theory and practice and lasts six months, interspersed.
 Competitive examinations are open to candidates who satisfy the following requirements:

 Between the ages of 21 and 28 during the year of the exam

 Height of at least 1.60 metres for females and 1.65 metres for males

 The equivalent of a secondary education diploma has been obtained (usually at the end of compulsory education up to the age of 18)

 Up-to-date with compulsory vaccinations

-rison guards (CFICGP) were to follow a nine-month initial training programme.
+Initial training for prison guards (CFICGP) is a nine-month programme.
 The first four months comprised theoretical courses on communication, social science, law, security, IT and health.
 The remaining five months would be dedicated to practical training.
 Trainees would begin by observing, before moving on to carrying out real tasks within the prison after acquiring the necessary experience.
 This training would be overseen by specialists and take place in seven different prisons.
 As of January 2022, 71 people had completed the training programme and 65 people were in training.